Policy Pinpoint: Legislation and the Long Road Before Us

 Likewise, the Inflation Reduction Act makes several clean-energy strategies more feasible - even if their financial payoff lies down the road.
 It fiddles with tax collection to motivate the inventors, limited partners, hiring managers and implementers who define a fossil-free infrastructure.
 And while you can look to Canary Media or Utility Dive or NPR or the Washington Post or any number of outlets for a rundown of what the bill contains, you can also trust Clean Energy Finance Forum that it teems with reasons to invest in clean energy and related job creation now.
 And next year, and the next ten years.

 My fellow reporters latched onto congestion pricing in 2007, which evoked an anvil punishing defenders of the old.
 More resonant changes came from clearing space for new investment.
 In the Inflation Reduction Act, that applies to provisions that stand up a national green-minded bank and that help states train contractors.
 Future patterns of investment also seem traceable in the way the bill requires apprenticeships, limits project size in environmental communities, sets millions for pilot programs in transmission reform and clean hydrogen production, and otherwise seeds a clean economy.
+If you crave some polluters getting just desserts, see the bill’s proposed fee for methane pollution.

 But accept that legislation rarely plays out as a list or schedule.
 I learned that covering the aftermath of PlaNYC, and admit getting bogged down in the congestion-pricing contortions.
 More often, laws alter the economic bloodflow in the public corpus, freeing developers and other investors to commit years to a new product.
 In New York, those were often condos.
 Now, they’ll be heat pumps and batteries with local minerals, carbon-free electric plants, and graduating classes.